-Studies properties of the real and complex number systems; quadratic, polynomial, rational, exponential and logarithmic functions; equations and inequalities; the use of matrices and determinants in solving systems of equations, sequences, series, and probability.
+College Algebra includes the study of the real and complex number systems; quadratic, polynomial, rational, exponential and logarithmic functions; equations and inequalities; the use of matrices and determinants in solving systems of equations, sequences, series, and probability.
+College Algebra is the second step in the STEMway path for liberal arts mathematics.
+Students who have successfully completed Intermediate Algebra (804-118) or two years of high school algebra should be ready for college algebra.
 Prerequisite(s): 804-118 Interm Algebra w Apps or min score of 47 on TWMM or (min score of Y on BA or min score of Y on BS)